pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

 # Article IV.
 Elections

 1. Directors shall be elected at the annual membership meeting for a term of three (3) years in such a way that the terms of one-third (1/3) of the Directors shall expire each year.
 2. Nominations for membership on the Board of Directors shall be made by a Nominating Committee of at least three (#) Club members appointed by the President and chaired by a Director whose term does not expire during the current year.
-This committee shall, by August 15, report its slate of nominees in writing to the President.
+This committee shall, by August 15, report its slate of nominees and each nominee candidate statement to the President.
 In addition, any enfranchised member who is eligible to register to vote may be nominated as a candidate.
-Nominating petitions must be submitted on or before October 1st of that year's election.
+Nominating petitions must be submitted to the Election Committee by September 1st of the election year.
+The Petitions must include a candidate statement and be endorsed by at least 5 registered voting member signatures.
 3. The Secretary shall include, with the notice and agenda of the annual membership meeting, the slate of candidates named by the Nominating Committee.
+4. Election votes shall be taken by secret ballot.
+Votes shall be allowed to be cast electronically at least 48-hours, but no more than 7-days, before the ballot closes.

 # Article V. Amendments